Primary peritoneal cancer (PPC)

 This test is similar to a CT scan, but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
 Before the scan you may be asked to complete and sign a checklist.
 This is to make sure that it’s safe for you to have an MRI scan.

 Before having the scan, you’ll be asked to remove any metal belongings, including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.

 This is a small operation that allows the doctor to look at the ovaries and the surrounding area.
-It is done under a general anaesthetic and will require a short stay in hospital.
+You have it under a general anaesthetic but you may be able to go home on the same day.

 After a laparoscopy, you will have one or two stitches in your lower abdomen.
 You should be able to get up as soon as the effects of the anaesthetic have worn off.